Here, let me spell it out. This is not complicated. This is not Ma and Pa Kettle math. This is simple logic.

 That was my first dive.
 Enough about me, though.

 The mother of all dives in Berkeley restaurants is Makris, 2105 University, just above Shattuck.
 For several months in 1957, Jack Kerouac lived three blocks away on Berkeley Way, with his mother.
 The apartment where they lived has been torn down.
-This is what is there now:
+This is what it looked like then:

 Several times a week he came and ate at Makris, where he could escape his mother and the bitch goddess success that was pursuing him after publication of On the Road.
 He writes in his journal of walking up to Shattuck and then crossing at University.